yext/docker-registry-proxy/README.md

 A caching proxy for Docker; allows centralised management of (multiple) registries and their authentication; caches images from *any* registry.
 Caches the potentially huge blob/layer requests (for bandwidth/time savings), and optionally caches manifest requests ("pulls") to avoid rate-limiting.

+### `0.6.8`: Update dockerfile to run as nginx user instead of root

+docker-registry-proxy originally contained an nginx user however it did not set the container to run as nginx user.
+Updated the Dockerfile to set user as nginx and updated permissions + ports in nginx config to support this functionality.

+Also added some env vars:
+- `CACHE_DIR`: Allow setting of different cache dir from the original `/docker_mirror_cache`
+- `CERTS_DIR`: Allow setting of different certs dir from the original `/certs` (This is relevant if you are setting a different CA + fullchain.pem file.)

+### `0.6.7`: Add env var to allow setting cache valid time

+Added an environment variable `CACHE_VALID_TIME` to allow for setting different cache valid times.

+### `0.6.6`: Add env var to disable create_ca_cert.sh script

+For internal use-cases I've added the ability to set the environment variable `USE_PRIVATE_CA` which allows us to disable the create_ca_cert.sh script from running and creating openssl generated self-signed certs.

 ### `0.6.5`: Updated late February 2025 for the "2nd Docker Apocalypse"

 Docker, Inc has announced a [2nd apocalypse](https://www.docker.com/blog/revisiting-docker-hub-policies-prioritizing-developer-experience/) for 1st of March'25 (it has [already been pushed back to April](https://www.theregister.com/2025/02/22/docker_hub_pull_limits/)).